Windfisch/midikraken/README.md

 plus other garden variety components such as HC2630 opto couplers (that's just two 6N137 in one package), shift registers, some LEDs and resistors.

-Future features may include sophisticated MIDI routing, clock division, a hardware arpeggiator etc.
+Apart from being a MIDI-USB-interface, Midikraken is a feature-packed MIDI router supporting separate clock and note event routing, clock division.

-This project is still in development stage, but already works fine as a flexible as a MIDI-USB-interface.
+Future features may include split-keyboard routing, clock generation or even a hardware arpeggiator.

 ![Example of a Midikraken configuration](hardware/img/midikraken_trs_din_ui.jpg)